code-craft-igt-1/assignments/pass.md

 ## The task

 - Fix the bug and pass the tests, which are failing from the [previous assignment](fail.md).
-- In your build-workflow (`.github/workflows/main-workflow.yml`), _remove_ `bash .github/workflows/expectfail.sh` in three places - otherwise passing tests will fail the Action.
-Keep the rest of the line and maintain the same indentation as the previous line in the yml.
+- In your build-workflow (`.github/workflows/main-workflow.yml`), _remove_ `bash .github/workflows/expectfail.sh` in all places where it's present - otherwise passing tests will fail the Action.

 ## Observe